 "And what about i2b2/tranSMART and other models such as CDISC?"

 The i2b2/tranSMART, FHIR, openEHR, CDISC, cBioPortal data models and associated applications all enable different use cases and have their own scope.
 For example, cBioPortal (both data model and application) was specifically built to analyse cancer genomics datasets and study associations between the genomic make-up of cancer cells and the relation to clinical outcomes such as survival. cBioPortal can be seen in action on its public website (see for example patient view and a cohort view).
 In addition, the CDISC models are optimized to represent clinical study and trial data in a way that is transparent for regulators.
 The i2b2/tranSMART data model is well suited to represent clinical trial data data alongside electronic health record (EHR) data (which could even come from OMOP) and perform exercises such as data browsing, data access requests and cohort selection and data sharing with tools like Glowing Bear and Podium.
 The i2b2/tranSMART model leverages a star schema, which provides a lot of flexibility to define the domains and concepts you would like to include.
-You can check out the overview and loading tools.
+You can check out the loading tools.

 Again, this quick overview doesn't really do all these tools and models justice.
 There's a lot more to say about, for example, the rise of FHIR, the importance of architecting for scalability and the support of multiple modalities, the metadata that should go with these datasets, and our research on data models crossovers such as representing clinical trials in OMOP.
 Implementation of the FAIR principles remains a very active area of research, which we continue in our projects such as FAIRplus, EHDEN, and with our collaborators in the Pistoia Alliance, GO-FAIR, DTL, ELIXIR, etc.